gwaldron/osgearth/docs/source/faq.rst

         xform->setPosition(point);

-I added a node, but it has no texture/lighting/etc. in osgEarth.
+I loaded a model, but it has no texture/lighting/etc. in osgEarth.
 Why?
 .....................................................................

     Everything under an osgEarth scene graph is rendered with shaders.